The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 The interface should be desktop and mobile friendly.
 Every user should fill a form with personal details and provide financial data for paid subscriptions.
 The platform should comply with copyright laws.

-Remember that both requirements are equally vital, despite the name one of them carries.
+Remember that both functional and non functional requirements are equally vital, despite the name one of them carries.
 After all, a website can meet its functional requirement to load in 30 seconds, but it will still be unusable.